Plant and Machinery Allowances (PMA): introduction: outline

 Normally, the taxpayer must also own the plant or machinery as a result of incurring the expenditure.
 There are exceptions to this condition, however, in particular for fixtures CA26000.

-There are three main types of PMA, annual investment allowance (AIA), first year allowance (FYA) and writing down allowance (WDA).
+There are three main types of PMA: Annual investment allowance (AIA); other first year allowances (FYAs) and writing down allowances (WDAs).

 WDAs are calculated using the pool basis.
 A pool may cover a single asset or a class of assets.
 Pooling works by keeping a running total of the unrelieved expenditure on the assets in the pool.
 WDA is given on the current total.
 This is known as the reducing balance basis.

 Bennett & Darcy Ltd runs a transport business.
 It draws up accounts to 31 December each year.
-Its pool of expenditure at 31 December 2008 is £32,000.
-In the year ended 31 December 2009 it buys a lorry for £58,000 at a time when FYA is available at the 40% rate.
-The AIA threshold for the period is £50,000.
+Its pool of expenditure at 31 December 2017 is £32,000.
+In the year ended 31 December 2018 it buys seven new FYA qualifying zero emission lorries for £100,000 each, plus a second hand zero emission lorry (not FYA qualifying) for £50,000.
+The AIA threshold for the period is £200,000.
 It also sells a lorry for £4,000 in that year.
-This is an example of a possible CA computation for the year ended 31 December 2009.
-It is important to note that it is not necessary to claim AIA before FYA but in this case doing so maximises the allowances that can be claimed in this period.
+This is an example of a possible CA computation for the year ended 31 December 2018: